getify/fasy/README.md

 But what about the second step of the reduction, where `fn(ret)` is effectively `prop("id")(user)`?
 The return from *that* call is an immediate value (the user's ID), not a promise (future value).

-**fasy** uses promises internally to normalize both immediate and future values, so the iteration behavior is consistent regardless.
+**Fasy** uses promises internally to normalize both immediate and future values, so the iteration behavior is consistent regardless.

 ### Async Composition

-In addition to traditional iterations like `map(..)` and `filter(..)`, **fasy** also supports serial-async composition, which is really just a serial-async reduction under the covers.
+In addition to traditional iterations like `map(..)` and `filter(..)`, **Fasy** also supports serial-async composition, which is really just a serial-async reduction under the covers.

 Consider: